aedobbyn/sentiment-analysis-monkeylearn/analysis.md

 If we're interested in doing an analysis of words that belong to opinion units that were tagged with certain categories or sentiments, we're going to need back our measure of each of those, which were labeled at the opinion unit level.
-Luckily we can unnest our `dat_tokenized_tfidf` dataframe in place of doing any joining.
+Luckily we folded up the rest of our data into list column that can be unnested at any point, so we can unnest our `dat_tokenized_tfidf` dataframe in place of doing any joining.

 ```r